ArjunSharda/Mathician/.github/PULL_REQUEST_TEMPLATE.md

 ### Additional Comments

 Replace this text with anything extra you want to say in the pull request, if you want to.
-This is optional, and if you don't, please delete this message.
+This is optional, and if you don't, please delete this text.